felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 business forward as Bill had done for Parts Unlimited in the Phoenix Project.
 I felt ready for it.
 Bring it on!

-I ordered my copy of the DevOps Handbook in 2019.
+I ordered my copy of the handbook in 2019.

 I finished it yesterday, August 6 of 2022.